I have a love-hate relationship with snow geese.

 - 1 large onion, sliced, about 3 cups

-- 1 pound yellowfoot chanterelles, beech mushrooms or other mushrooms
+- 1 pound yellowfoot chanterelles or other mushrooms

 - 7 cups duck stock or beef stock